leidegre/leidegre.github.com/_posts/2014-05-18-reflection-cache.md

 While at run-time, it does allow you to attach validation logic to the reflection part of getting at the metadata.
 The validation will occur when someone tries to use the `Concrete` type in code (not before that).

-While I used a metadata attribute to illustrate this point it can be used to any type of reflection.
-Then conveniently used to reflect based upon some type.
+While I used a metadata attribute to illustrate this point it can be used to with any type of reflection.
+Then conveniently, the strongly typed model is used to reflect based upon some type.

-You can then create generic helper methods that rely on this information to do things:
+You can for example, create a generic helper method that rely on this information to do things:

     public static void Do<T>()
       where T : Base<T>